+XI.3.j.
 Grade Appeals Process

-A student who believes that the grading policy for a class has been unfairly administered, resulting in a course grade lower than expected, has the right to appeal the Fellow's decision on the grade.
+A student who believes that the grading policy for a class has been unfairly administered, resulting in a course grade lower than expected, has the right to appeal the professor's decision on the grade.
 The following process is for appealing a course grade only, not for grades on individual projects or tests.